marcusreimold/MetaboMind/README.md

 # MetaboMind

 MetaboMind is a simple goal-oriented reasoning demo.
-The main entry point is `main.py` which launches a small GUI and handles the cycle logic.
+The core framework lives in the ``control/`` package and can be used from the command line or via the Tk-based GUI in ``interface/metabo_gui.py``.
+The GUI spawns worker threads for each user cycle and MetaboTakt so that the interface remains responsive.

 Runtime data such as logs or graphs are stored in the `data/` directory.
 The `MemoryManager` also keeps its entropy snapshot under